My films explore a variety of themes, but usually involve characters dealing with

 Whether my characters work solo as in the optimistic Voyage of Vera Velasco or as a group in Wulfric, I use deadpan humor or aspects of camp, and focus on ordinary, flawed characters that often spend more time thinking about their love lives, social circles or own personal dramas or beliefs than dealing with the absurd monster or alien invasion at hand.

 I’m fascinated by hubris; by characters whose pride or over-confidence either leads to their downfall or comes dangerously close before they wise up and get with the picture.
-Through these narratives, my goal is to show how individuals need human connections, interpersonal relations, a sense of community or simply trust in others in order to thrive in an often upside-down world.
+Through these narratives, my goal is to show how people can change or overcome their flaws, and how individuals need human connections, a sense of community or simply trust in others in order to thrive in an often upside-down world.
 In short, we need each other!

 Works that I am influenced by cross a variety of genres.
 They include John Carpenter’s The Thing (1982) for its tension, characters, predicament and monster/creature effects.
 Lake Placid (1999) and ReAnimator (1985) for the writing, comedy and camp aspects.
 The Little Hours (2017) for its deadpan comedy, female friendships, and theme of community and I adore Colossal (2016) for it’s brilliant way in blending drama, comedy, pathos and monsters into a heartfelt story of transformation.
 And who doesn’t love True Grit (1969)?